Muskaannyadav/TicTacToe/README.md

--> Description
+--> Description

   A simple web-based Tic Tac Toe game built using HTML, CSS, and JavaScript.
 This project allows two players to play the classic game in a web browser with a clean and interactive UI.

  🔧 Features

--Two-player mode
+- Two-player mode

--Basic game logic implemented using JavaScript
+- Basic game logic implemented using JavaScript

--Highlighting of the winning combination
+- Highlighting of the winning combination

--Game reset
+- Game reset

-Technologies Used
+  🔧 Technologies Used

--HTML
+- HTML

--CSS
+- CSS

--JavaScript
+- JavaScript